Vitaly-Stefanyshyn777/aqua-track-frontend/README.md

 ## 🎯 Purpose

 This project is the culmination of our team’s collaborative efforts, showcasing our skills in modern frontend development and teamwork.

-## 🌊 About the Team

-The **AquaDev** team consists of 10 enthusiastic developers united by a shared goal: building innovative and impactful web applications.

-Development